compromise-evident/ProximitySieve/README.md

 <br>
 <br>

+## Encryption

-## You can have secure communication using raw semiprimes only!
-[1](https://twitter.com/redNVR/status/1715952926626103454)
+You can have secure communication sending raw semiprimes only!

-after random_digits[] is filled with randomness, write your message onto it in base 10, but ONLY in the middle e.g. if you set prime_length to 500, your message can be branded between elements 200 & 300.
+After random_digits[] is filled with randomness, write your message onto it in base 10, but ONLY in the middle e.g. if you set prime_length to 500, your message can be branded between elements 200 & 300.
 It will be adjusted for primality and written to file.
 Multiply that prime by another of similar length.